fuvty/DeSCo/README.md

-# DeSCo: Towards Scalable Deep Subgraph Counting
+# DeSCo: Towards Generalizable and Scalable Deep Subgraph Counting

-This repository is the official implementation of the [paper](https://arxiv.org/abs/2308.08198): *DeSCo: Towards Scalable Deep Subgraph Counting.*
+This repository is the official implementation of the [paper](https://arxiv.org/abs/2308.08198): *DeSCo: Towards Generalizable and Scalable Deep Subgraph Counting.* Please consider staring us if you find it interesting.

 The paper is accepted by WSDM'24.
 You can view our [project page](https://fuvty.notion.site/Paper-accepted-by-WSDM-24-385bb3245c12484495f6b448f61304a3?pvs=4).